Harry Potter and the Prisoner of Azkaban

 Comparative Analysis

-Additional adventure films include The Bad Guys, Zoom.
-For more Chris Columbus analyses, see Harry Potter and the Philosopher's Stone, Percy Jackson & the Olympians: The Lightning Thief and Pixels.
+Additional adventure films include The Black Stallion, The Bad Guys and Puss in Boots.
+For more Chris Columbus analyses, see Harry Potter and the Philosopher's Stone, Nine Months and Percy Jackson & the Olympians: The Lightning Thief.

 Plot Points by Act